patrickstsouza/server/README.md

 # Installation

-1. Clone this repository and got into the cloned folder:
+1. Clone this repository and cd into the cloned folder:
 ```
 git clone https://github.com/patrickstsouza/server
 cd server